Themrdop/user-points/README.md

 ## How to run

 Run the command:
-'docker-compose -f docker-compose.yml up' in the root of the proyect
+'docker-compose -f docker-compose.yml up' in the root of the proyect this will build and start the service